StefanosChaliasos/zkrollup-benchmarking/POLYGON-INSTRUCTIONS.md

 - **Boot disk space:** 1TB SSD
 - **OS:** Ubuntu 22.04 LTS

+Warning: For the v6.0.0 release of the `zkevm-prover` it is recommended to stick with Ubuntu 22.04 LTS, as newer releases come with an incompatible version of `libpqxx`.

 At the time of writing, this machine costs 8.064 USD per hour.
 Note that there might be regions that are cheaper, or you can reduce the cost with reserved pricing.

 ## AWS Instructions